JohnSnowLabs/spark-nlp/README.md

 Find out more about `Spark NLP` versions from our [release notes](https://github.com/JohnSnowLabs/spark-nlp/releases).

-** Spark NLP is built and released based on `Apache Spark 2.4.x`, in order to use it with Apache Spark `2.3.x` you need to manually compile it by changing the version in our `build.sbt` file.
+** Spark NLP is built and released based on `Apache Spark 2.4.x`, to use it with Apache Spark `2.3.x` you need to manually compile it by changing the version in our `build.sbt` file.

-** We do have the Fat JAR of Spark NLP 2.4.0 release already compiled for `Apache Spark 2.3.x` and it can be downloaded from our S3 [from here](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/public/spark-nlp_2.11-2.4.0_spark-2.3.0.jar).
+** We do have the Fat JAR of Spark NLP 2.5.2 release already compiled for `Apache Spark 2.3.4` and it can be downloaded from our S3 [from here](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/public/spark-nlp-assembly-spark23-2.5.2.jar).

 ** In case of using Apache Spark 2.3.x, the `.pretrained()` function won't download the models/pipelines automatically.
-You need to download them manyall and use `.loat()` instead.
+You need to download them manually and use `.loat()` instead.

 ## Databricks Support